orlo/security-page/docs/index.md

 The above cloud providers on-site security includes a number of features such as security guards, fencing, security feeds, intrusion detection technology, and other security measures.
 [Learn more about AWS physical security](https://aws.amazon.com/compliance/data-center/perimeter-layer/) and [controls](https://aws.amazon.com/compliance/data-center/controls/)

-Orlo's offices require card access which is logged and the building requires a seperate pass and is manned 24hrs a day.
+Orlo's offices require card access which is logged and the building requires a separate pass and is manned 24hrs a day.
 No platform data is stored on site.

 **Data hosting**